spooky-simon/spooky-simon.github.io/Suspension_Victory.md

 # A Suspended Solution

+My senior year FSAE competition ended anticlimactically.
+Our car failed 3 laps into endurance after our lower control arm buckled, leading to a failed steering rack, and an undriveable car.
+The puzzling part: there's a bend right in the middle of the lower aft link.
+The car was rounding a slow corner, maybe 0.3-0.5 g of lateral acceleration.
+We were all stumped.
+I got another crack at the problem after graduating, unfortunately too late to finish endurance, but I can finally sleep at night.

 Lo and behold, the car that gets built after the pandemic, which continued to use our suspension geometry, breaks their lower control arm.
 I get this picture in March of 2022:

 ![A broken lower wishbone from a formula Sae car](/docs/assets/2020_LCA_failure.jpg)